FREQUENTLY ASKED QUESTIONS

 But applying for your diploma and applying for graduation are the same thing; both terms refer to the same administrative process.

-Log in to MyUMUC and select "My Academics > Apply for Graduation."
+Apply through the Graduation page in MyUMUC.
 Submit the form and pay the $50 graduation fee.

 The $50 application fee covers the administrative process of determining whether you have met all of your degree requirements.
 You must apply and pay this fee to have your degree conferred and receive a diploma.
 It is not related to commencement.